NSLS-II-BMM/BeamlineManual/docs/log.rst

 Recording videos
 ----------------

-.. todo:: Does this actually work?
+.. caution:: Does this actually work?

 The USB cameras can be used to record short videos of whatever they are pointing at.
 The resulting video will be saved to a `.avi